ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-The application object returned by the server represents a promise that if the
+The order object returned by the server represents a promise that if the client
-client fulfills the server's requirements before the "expires" time, then the
+fulfills the server's requirements before the "expires" time, then the server
-server will issue the requested certificate.
-In the application object, any
+will issue the requested certificate.
+In the order object, any object in the
-object in the "authorizations" array whose status is "pending" represents an
+"authorizations" array whose status is "pending" represents an authorization
-authorization transaction that the client must complete before the server will
+transaction that the client must complete before the server will issue the
-issue the certificate (see {{identifier-authorization}}).
-If the client fails
+certificate (see {{identifier-authorization}}).
+If the client fails to complete
-to complete the required actions before the "expires" time, then the server
+the required actions before the "expires" time, then the server SHOULD change
-SHOULD change the status of the application to "invalid" and MAY delete the
+the status of the order to "invalid" and MAY delete the order resource.
-application resource.

-The server MUST issue the requested certificate and update the application
+The server MUST issue the requested certificate and update the order resource
-resource with a URL for the certificate as soon as the client has fulfilled the
+with a URL for the certificate as soon as the client has fulfilled the server's
-server's requirements.
-If the client has already satisfied the server's
+requirements.
+If the client has already satisfied the server's requirements at
-requirements at the time of this request (e.g., by obtaining authorization for
+the time of this request (e.g., by obtaining authorization for all of the
-all of the identifiers in the certificate in previous transactions), then the
+identifiers in the certificate in previous transactions), then the server MUST
-server MUST proactively issue the requested certificate and provide a URL for it
+proactively issue the requested certificate and provide a URL for it in the
-in the "certificate" field of the application.
-The server MUST, however, still
+"certificate" field of the order.
+The server MUST, however, still list the
-list the completed authorizations in the "authorizations" array, with the state
+completed authorizations in the "authorizations" array, with the state "valid".
-"valid".

 Once the client believes it has fulfilled the server's requirements, it should
-send a GET request to the application resource to obtain its current state.
+send a GET request to the order resource to obtain its current state.
 The
-status of the application will indicate what action the client should take:
+status of the order will indicate what action the client should take:

 * "invalid": The certificate will not be issued.
-Consider this application
+Consider this order process
-  process abandoned.
+  abandoned.

 * "pending": The server does not believe that the client has fulfilled the
   requirements.
 Check the "authorizations" array for entries that are still